-[R-6.2.3.7.2-003] The MCPTT Service shall determine which Participant(s) are allowed to transmit to all other Participant(s) in the group configured for multi-talker control.
+[R-6.2.3.7.2-003] The MCPTT Service shall determine which Participant(s) are allowed to transmit to all other Participant(s) in an MCPTT Group configured for multi-talker control.

-[R-6.2.3.7.2-004] The MCPTT Service shall support all Participant(s) to receive audio from all other Participant(s) that are transmitting in the group configured for multi-talker control.
+[R-6.2.3.7.2-004] The MCPTT Service shall support all Participant(s) to receive audio from all other Participant(s) that are transmitting in an MCPTT Group configured for multi-talker control.